salvatorespoto/salvatorespoto.github.io/renderloop/content/post/aliasing-antialiasing/1-overview/index.md

     });
 </script>

-Rendering an image is basically a **sampling process**: a continuous image, described with its geometry, colors, and lighting, has to be sampled and turned into pixels on the screen.
-These notes are a quick intro to signal processing and how it works in computer graphics.
+Rendering an image is basically a sampling process: a continuous image, with its geometry, colors, and lighting, has to be sampled and turned into pixels on the screen.
-We’ll go through signals, sampling, filtering, and then talk about some anti-aliasing algorithms, including an example on ShaderToy.
+These brief notes are a quick intro to signal processing, focusing on aliasing and some algorithms to reduce it.

 * [Introduction](/post/aliasing-antialiasing/2-introduction)
 * [Signals](/post/aliasing-antialiasing/3-signals)